hugocollin/mlops/docs/README.md

 docker-compose up --build
 ```

-You can also run the online version of the application : hugocollin-mlops.streamlit.app
+You can also run the online version of the application : https://hugocollin-mlops.streamlit.app

 ## Usage